-Incendiary claims unsupported by public evidence after 10 months of probes
+Incendiary claims unsupported by public evidence after almost a year of probes

 The following is a news analysis

-Ten months after questions were first raised, there’s no evidence that Donald Trump “colluded” with Russia in order to get elected, according to prominent Democrats and Republicans who have reviewed information or received briefings.
+Ayear after questions were first raised, there’s no evidence that Donald Trump “colluded” with Russia in order to get elected, according to prominent Democrats and Republicans who have reviewed information or received briefings.

 It’s too early to call it a closed case, because various investigations into Russian influence in the 2016 campaign and links to Trump associates continue.
 That reportedly includes probes by the FBI, Republican-led congressional committees, and the military.
 The FBI has largely stayed mum on its work.
-But yesterday, President Trump claimed James Comey, as FBI Director, personally told him he was not under investigation.
+But President Trump claimed James Comey, as FBI Director, personally told him he was not under investigation.
 Later, Comey confirmed that in Congressional testimony.

 It’s significant that no evidence of wrongdoing by Trump has publicly surfaced long after multiple players in politics and media began insisting there was collusion.
 Among the allegations of treasonous behavior was a “dossier” peddled to the media and published in January.
 It made lurid claims about Trump ties to Russia, involving bribery and prostitution.
 But it turns out the dossier wasn’t an intelligence report; it was campaign opposition research compiled by Trump political opponents.